Follow us on Twitter @DebbieFund

 This ground breaking work continues.
 Debbie Fund researchers have recently published early findings about how the blueprint stored in our DNA becomes corrupted, leading to the development of cervical cancer.
 We are now trying to learn more about this process, and how this knowledge could help us to identify individuals at increased risk of developing cervical cancer.

 We are also looking at the epigenetics of cervical cancer.
 Read more.

 The Debbie Fund genomics project is funded thanks to generous support from ICAP

-Thanks to the amazing generosity of its supporters Debbie Fund raised £1million in its first two years.
+Thanks to the amazing generosity of its supporters Debbie Fund has raised over £1million.
 The more money raised, the more research.
 Please help.

-The Debbie Fund Ball raised a staggering £243,000 for debbie fund.
+The Debbie Fund Ball raised a staggering £243,000.
 Read more

 Katy Phillips, Debbie's elder daughter, spoke after completing the London Marathon: "It took me a while to realise that no distance I ever run will make the pain of losing my mum any less, but with incredible support, I completed the marathon, raising over £12000, and taking Debbie Fund a little bit closer to preventing other families from going through this pain."Read more